Nice to meet you.

 Oneflow

 But, there are a few areas where Oneflow could improve.
-The user permissions can feel a bit restrictive, especially when trying to set up collaboration across teams.
-Some roles have very limited access, which sometimes means jumping through extra hoops just to let someone review or comment on a document.
+User permissions, for example, can feel a bit restrictive when trying to collaborate across teams.
+Some roles come with very limited access, which means extra steps just to let someone review or comment on a document.
+G2 users managing cross-functional teams have pointed this out as well, mentioning that more flexible permission settings would make collaboration smoother.

-Lastly, the interface, while powerful, can feel overwhelming at times.
-Oneflow has a lot of functionality, which is great, but it also means the UI can feel a bit crowded.
-It’s not too bad, but for first-time users, there’s a bit of a learning curve.
+The interface, while packed with functionality, can also feel a bit overwhelming at first.
+Oneflow offers a lot of features, which is great, but it also means the UI can feel a little crowded.
+For first-time users, there’s definitely a learning curve.
+G2 users new to the platform have echoed this, saying that while the tool becomes easier to navigate over time, a more streamlined design would help with onboarding.

 What I like about Oneflow: